Faster and Secure Payments Task Forces

 1. Where can I get more information on the task forces and work groups referenced in the paper?

 - The Federal Reserve announced (PDF) open registration for the task forces on March 16, 2015.
-Visit the Faster Payments Task Force and Secure Payments Task Force pages on our site to review task force charters, participation agreements and to register.
+While the Faster Payments Task Force concluded its work and closed registration Summer 2017, visit their website to review their work and see how else you can support efforts.
+Visit the Secure Payments Task Force page on our site to review its charter, participation agreement and to register.

-2. How do I register to participate on the task forces?
+2. How do I register to participate on the Secure Payments Task Force?

 - Download, review, sign and send the participation agreement to the Federal Reserve.

 - Participants may register on behalf of an organization.
 Participating as part of your professional responsibilities on behalf of an organization requires a signed organization participation agreement.
 An organization is allowed one representative on the task force.
 We encourage you to review the participation agreement with your legal counsel before signing.